mapleroyal/Wallpaper-Changer-for-macOS/README.md

 ## Quick Start

-This project currently only works in development.
-The main features (applying/removing various effects) don't work in production, yet.
+This project currently only works completely in development.
+In production, the main features (applying/removing various effects) don't yet.

 1. **Install ImageMagick on your machine**
 ```bash